Société de l'assurance automobile du Québec

 If you fail to abide by the terms and conditions of your restricted licence

-You will be considered as a person driving without a licence, which renders you liable to a fine of $300 to $600.
+You will be considered to be driving without a licence, which renders you liable to a fine of $300 to $600.

 Before leaving Québec...